Page Content

 Procedural opportunities

 Residents enjoy built-in time to learn Accreditation Council for Graduate Medical Education-required procedures.
 There are various procedural opportunities available, including performing lumbar punctures, arthrocentesis, paracentesis, thoracentesis, and central line placement during various rotations as well as during elective months.
 You’ll also have the opportunity to learn about point-of-care ultrasound (POCUS) to assist in clinical decision-making.
-Currently, we have a longitudinal POCUS curriculum and a dedicated two-week procedure rotation.
+Currently, we have a longitudinal POCUS curriculum.

 State-of-the-art Mayo Clinic Multidisciplinary Simulation Center training is integrated into the program and provides opportunities to practice and become proficient in skills before performing them on live patients.